SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/final.md

 &nbsp;

 ## **```Optimization problem```**
 An optimization problem is a kind of problem that requires to have a best possible solution from a set of possible solutions.
+We can define optimization is two kinds:
+1. **Minimization**: Minimize cost.
+2. **Maximization**: Maximize profit.

+Any optimization problem depends upon a particular goal that needs to acheive either by maximizing or minizing the **objective function**.
+Here, the objective function defines the goal or objective of the problem we're trying to acheive.
+In the knapsack problem, our task was to maximizing profit by picking up those items that can fit within the limited weight constraint.

+**Optimal solution**: The optimal solution is most suitable solution among all possible solutions that satifies the objective function.

 Here are some popular algorithms that are used to solve optimization problems:

 ## <p align="center"><b>Greedy Algorithm</b></p>